Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 ##Messages
   - Have a dropdown menu.
 People have come to expect this after the notification dropdown.
 Also allow middle mouse-button clicking on the icon to go directly to the full notifications/conversations page. ([Issue](https://github.com/diaspora/diaspora/issues/1588))

-Enable sending/receiving emails from within the message inbox (replies in convo style).
+  - Enable sending/receiving emails from within the message inbox (replies in convo style). ([[Issue|https://github.com/diaspora/diaspora/issues/1056]])
+  - Stream style for messages too.
+It will have a left bar as we have right now, but in landing page let all messages come as streams, with all unread messages or last 3 messages for each thread visible, with a hide and show button. (j4v4m4n) ([[Issue|https://github.com/diaspora/diaspora/issues/1638]])

 ##Stream
 Instead of loading the publisher + stream (containing the first page of posts!) and then rendering those **all at once**, render the publisher and stream area instantly on pageload and start ajaxing the posts in one by one.
 It should feel a lot faster and it will look great.
 Also have a way to refresh the stream without reloading the rest of the page.
 Infinite scroll would load a new post at the bottom of the page when only 5 posts are left untill you reach the bottom (e.g. you won't hit the bottom anymore and you don't have to wait for 10 posts to load).
 (Kevin)